Quick Reference: Contact Import CSV

 Group Attributes

-Group attributes cannot be enumerated.
+• Group attributes are also String values and cannot be enumerated.